 When SGD Rises Against MYR

 Why?
-Assuming money changers in Singapore just buy in some stocks of Malaysia ringgits about a week ago at a poorer rate than the current one, they will not sell their MYR notes at the new rate where they will incur losses.
+Assuming money changers in Singapore just buy in some stocks of Malaysia ringgits about a week ago at a poorer rate than the current value, they will not sell their MYR notes at the new rate where they will incur losses.
 What they will do is to buy in more MYR from their sources and average up with the stocks they bought previously.
-They will then offer the "averaged" rate — which is still lower than the current rate.
+They will then offer the "averaged" rate.

 When SGD Dropped Against MYR